Tim Connelly

-Tim Connelly (born ca. 1976–1977) is an American basketball executive who is the President of Basketball Operations of the Minnesota Timberwolves of the National Basketball Association (NBA).
-He previously worked for the Washington Wizards and New Orleans Hornets, before becoming President of Basketball Operations at the Denver Nuggets.
-He served for the Nuggets from June 2013 onwards, until 23 May 2022, when Connelly agreed to a five-year, $40 million contract with the Minnesota Timberwolves to take over in the same role within the organization.
+Tim Connelly (born May 15, 1976) is an American basketball executive who is the president of basketball operations of the Minnesota Timberwolves of the National Basketball Association (NBA).
+He previously worked for the Washington Wizards and New Orleans Hornets, before becoming president of basketball operations at the Denver Nuggets.
+He served for the Nuggets from June 2013 onwards, until May 23, 2022, when Connelly agreed to a five-year, $40 million contract with the Minnesota Timberwolves to take over in the same role within the organization.

 Early life

 Tim Connelly was raised in Baltimore, Maryland.
 He grew up with four other brothers and two sisters.
-After attending Fordham University in New York, Connelly transferred to Catholic University in Washington D.C. for his junior year.
+After attending Fordham University in New York, Connelly transferred to Catholic University in Washington, D.C. for his junior year.

 Executive career

 Washington Wizards

 In his junior year, Connelly wrote to Chuck Douglas, the director of college scouting for the Washington Wizards.
 He became an intern for the Wizards in 1996 in the basketball operations department.
 He became an assistant video coordinator in 1999.
-Connelly became a full-time scout in 2000 and was promoted to the director of player personnel.
+Connelly became a full-time scout in 2000, and was promoted to the director of player personnel.
 During his tenure with the Wizards, Connelly worked under NBA legend Wes Unseld.